 If you’re into birdwatching get yourself to Sri Lanka stat!
 This place is filled to the brim with all different kinds of birds.

 And the beaches!
 Empty crescents of soft golden sand, not a footprint for miles.
 There’s tons of surfing if you’re into that or want to learn.
 Tea plantations, hikes and viewpoints, temple hopping…

 There’s a lot to explore for sure.
 But in terms of social life, there just aren’t a ton of other travelers around.
-Ella was the only destination that felt extremely touristy and was indeed overrun by tourists, but otherwise it’s just…sparse.
+Ella and Mirissa were the only destinations that felt extremely touristy and were indeed overrun by tourists, but otherwise it’s just…sparse.
 I’m not saying you couldn’t meet folks at a bar or hostel for example, but if you’re looking for digital nomad meetups/workshops or free-acro-yoga-in-the-park type of thing, it’s not there.

 The locals do speak English – there’s a good opportunity to make local friends, so there’s that.

 The consensus: Should you live in Sri Lanka as a digital nomad?

 It’s a lower-middle-income country with not a lot of tourist infrastructure, let’s just face it.
 Yes, you can live in Sri Lanka, but do you want to?

 It depends what your preferences and levels of desired comfort are.
 I think if you’re trying to build any sort of ‘settled down’ life you’ll be in want– for a new dress from H&M, or some really great Mexican food, or a well-equipped gym, or bottle of wine.
 (It’s not that these things don’t exist in Sri Lanka, they’re just expensive and/or hard to find.)

 For me personally, I prefer better value, more of a community, and more convenience for my money.
 Again to quote Johnny FD, “It’s little things that really start adding up to make it hard to live here long term or even get anything done.”